10 Effective Home Remedies For Water Retention

 This may sound strange but drinking more water could solve the water retention problem.
 If you are dehydrated, your body reacts by storing water so that it can cope with what it sees as a dry spell.
 Drinking more water also has the added benefit of helping you excrete more salt from your body.
 Ensure that you drink at least 8 cups of water every day.

 4. Take adequate amounts of vitamin B6

-If you have water retention before your period, for the five days before you menstruate take a 100 mg of vitamin B6 every day.
+If you have water retention before your period, for the five days before you menstruate take 100 mg of vitamin B6 every day.
 This vitamin is a diuretic – this means that it helps you to excrete more urine and as a result reduce the water content of your body.
 It will also help to balance your progesterone and estrogen levels.
-You can increase your intake of vitamin B6 throughout the month by eating more bananas, spinach, fish, chickpeas, poultry and avocados.
+You can increase your intake of vitamin B6 throughout the month by eating more bananas, spinach, fish, chickpeas, poultry, and avocados.